triggerdotdev/resend-welcome-drip-campaign/README.md

 After hitting "Save" the Run will pickup where it left off and make the request to Resend.com to send your email.
 You can even see a preview of the email right inside the step:

 ![preview](https://imagedelivery.net/3TbraffuDZ4aEf8KWOmI_w/e5cc5b2a-cf4b-476b-73c4-217cf98ffc00/width=1000)

+## 📺 Go Live

+After you are happy with your campaign and deploy it live to Render.com (or some other hosting service), you can send custom events that Trigger your workflow using the [sendEvent](https://docs.trigger.dev/reference/send-event) function from the `@trigger.dev/sdk`, or simply by making requests to our [`events`](https://docs.trigger.dev/api-reference/events/sendEvent) API endpoint.